Panama disease tropical race 4 has been confirmed by Biosecurity Queensland on four properties in Far North Queensland.

 Managing Panama TR4

 Panama TR4 was first found in Queensland on a commercial banana farm in 2015 in the Tully Valley.
-Panama TR4 was detected on a second farm in 2017, a third farm in 2018 and a fourth farm in February 2020.
+It was then detected on a second farm in 2017, a third farm in 2018 and a fourth farm in February 2020.
 All farms are in close proximity to each other.
 The first time it was detected in Australia was in the Northern Territory in 1997.

-Collective action to ensure sound on-farm biosecurity measures and early detection of any new infestations, along with destruction of infected plants in accordance with biosecurity protocols, will help to slow disease spread and extend the on-going viability of any impacted farms.
+Collective action to ensure the implementation of sound on-farm biosecurity measures and early detection of any new infestations, along with destruction of infected plants in accordance with biosecurity protocols, will help to slow disease spread and extend the on-going viability of any impacted farms.

 The Panama TR4 Program team is located in Moresby QLD.
 Contact us (07) 4091 8140 or email@example.com.